AlexanderKosik/software_design/content/project/impl_1/impl_1.md

 - Listen on a fixed port for new connetions
 - A client will establish a new connection for every file that needs to be transmitted

 The connection will be closed by the client if the file is transmitted completely.
+By closing the connection on client side you will know, when the transfer is completed.

 Once the file is transmitted, convert the raw byte content to a `json-object`.
-That object can be validated with the provided schema file `json_file.schema`.
+That object can be validated with the provided schema file `./json_file.schema`.

 ## Simulating a client
 To simulate a client you can use the program `rcp_send.py` in the directory `content/project/impl_1`.
 With this application you can send json files to your RCP.

 To run the application you need a python installation.
 If you have no python interpreter installed, you can download an interpreter [here (python.org)](www.python.org).

 The script transfers json files from the folder `json`.
-You can browse the folder and inspect the json files manually and also save new json files to that folder to transmitt them over network.
-For that make sure, that the file ending is ´.json` (other file endings are filtered by the application).
+You can browse the folder and inspect the json files manually and also save new json files to that folder to transmit them over network.
+For that make sure, that the file ending is `.json` (other file endings are filtered by the application).

 The script can be used as followed: